 Registration & Payment Deadlines

 The exact amount of your tuition and fees depends on your program, the session in which you are enrolling, and the specific classes you are taking.
 Some classes at USC require lab fees, which can vary a great deal depending upon the materials used in the class.
 For this reason, we cannot predict what your bill will be.
-The rates for most of the sessions offered are published in the Schedule of Classes, as are the standard fees.
+The rates for most of the sessions offered are published in the "Tuition and Fees" section of the Schedule of Classes, as are the standard fees.
 If you will be enrolling in a session that does not have rates published, you should contact the academic unit offering the classes for more information.